-If your morning routine consists of hitting the snooze button multiple times or groggily scrolling through social media while still under the covers, perhaps it's time to replace these old habits with a bit of mindful movement instead.
+If your morning routine consists of hitting the snooze button multiple times, groggily scrolling through social media or, worst of all, gripping your lower back in pain, it might be time to replace your old habits with a feel-good morning stretch.

 - Begin on your hands and knees.